Canon 100D vs Pentax K-3 II

-Both the 100D and the K-3 II have been discontinued, but can regularly be found used on eBay.
+Both the 100D and the K-3 II have been discontinued, but can regularly be found used on ebay.
 The 100D was replaced by the Canon 200D, while the K-3 II was followed by the Pentax K-3 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 100D Manual (free pdf) or the online Pentax K-3 II Manual.
+Further information on the features and operation of the 100D and K-3 II can be found, respectively, in the Canon 100D Manual (free pdf) or the online Pentax K-3 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 100D or the Pentax K-3 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.